phillycommunitywireless/phillycommunitywireless/content/en/about/_index.md

     photo_alt_text: "PCW Volunteers posing for a group photo on the roof of NSNP."

 ---

+Philly Community Wireless is committed to expanding internet access, growing tech literacy, and building community autonomy with our neighbors.
+Through our unique community internet model, we partner with local organizations and leverage existing assets to expand digital access where it’s needed most.

+To learn more about our staff, boards, and other people involved in our work, visit our [People page](https://phillycommunitywireless.org/about/people/).

+For updates about our work, [sign up for our newsletter](https://phillycommunitywireless.us5.list-manage.com/subscribe?u=7a97e4278a5833f5505a85940&id=6af414f631) and follow us on social media.

 <!--
 Our team includes both staff and volunteers from a wide array of local and regional organizations.
 For more information, visit our [People page](/about/people).